RyanYuanyang/Sea-Battle-Game/README.md

 - **Mode 1:  Two players.**
 This mode played by two players.
 Players each place their ships on a "N * N" board.
 The objective of this mode is to sink the opponent’s whole fleet.

 Each player's fleet has several types of vessels.
-Generally, each following type of ship has one.
+By default, each following type of ship has one.
 Additionally, setting the numbers of each type of ship within limits is available. (e.g. You can set 3 battleship for each player)

 - 1 Aircraft Carrier, 6 spots   (number range: 0~1)
 - 1 Battleship, 5 spots        (number range: 0~3)